 - The majority of this compartment is mature trees with some understorey plants.
 There is only a limited amount of hedgerow. - Parallel to the western end of Townsend Lane the hedgerow on the southeastern side of the Nickey Line was overmature, with weak and dying specimens, opening unwarranted access to the adjoining farmed land.
 During the previous management plan a number of these specimens were laid with a semi-formal point identified for safely viewing the farm animals.
-Despite improvements from the hedge laying there remain a number of gaps within the hedge which may need to be filled to provide a more robust hedgerow and security for the farm.
+Despite improvements from the hedge laying there remain a number of gaps within the hedge.